 An avid volunteer from a young age, Tim has loved contributing as a board member for tourism boards, large events, advocacy groups, building associations, fire departments, and Special Olympics.
 He is a past member of the Nova Scotia Community College Board of Governors and was founding president of the college’s student government, and was instrumental in reviving the college’s brand, campuses and funding.
 He was recently elected to the Grande Prairie Regional Tourism Association board of directors.

+Tim served as Chief and Public Information Officer during the 2017 Cariboo wildfires in British Columbia, during a record wildfire season which saw nearly one million hectares of land destroyed, 50 homes and over 140 outbuildings lost.
 In 2013, he led an employer-supported response to the southern Alberta floods, with $14,000 in supplies collected from the Grande Prairie region in 72 hours, and proceeded to lead a team which ran the Red Cross’ distribution centre while in High River, distributing 14,000 up to items a day.

 With varied work experience including retail, tourism, government, facilitation, food service, non-profits, events, sports, utilities, safety, sports, construction, emergency services, education, and even funeral services, he’s always up for an interesting challenge.
 He’s a well-respected reputation manager known as a calm crisis communicator, who is often attracted to start-ups and turnarounds.